 Cycling Alpe d’Huez and surrounds: cycling’s most famous cols

 The French Alps are the motherland for many road cyclists.
 They are home to the iconic climbs you see on TV and magazine centrefolds.
-They are synonymous with legendary climbs, unbelievable feats of endurance, crowd filled roads, the brightly coloured peloton and the circus that is the Tour de France.
+Alpe d’Huez cycling is synonymous with legendary climbs, unbelievable feats of endurance, crowd filled roads, the brightly coloured peloton and the circus that is the Tour de France.

 Everything you need to cycle the French Alps

-In this guide you’ll find information on rides, accommodation and bike hire that’s all accessible from charming Bourg d’Oisans.
-The town sits at the base of Alpe d’Huez and close to Col du Glandon, Col de la Croix de Fer, Col de Sarenne and Col du Galibier.
+In this guide you’ll find information on rides, accommodation and bike hire to cycle Alpe d’Huez.
+It’s all accessible from charming Bourg d’Oisans.
+The town sits at the base of Alpe d’Huez and is close to Col du Glandon, Col de la Croix de Fer, Col de Sarenne and Col du Galibier.

 If you’re looking for riding from other Alpine towns, head to our other French Alps guides:

 Planning some cycling in the Alps?
-Drop us a line; we’d love to hear from you!
+You’ll find some of the best cycling in France here!
+Drop us a line; we’d love to hear from you.

 Cycling Alpe d’Huez: Routes

-The challenge in the French Alps is not finding rides (there are so many!) but finding the best ride for you, the one you’ll never forget.
+The challenge in the French Alps is not finding rides (there are so many!) but finding the best ride for you: the Alpe d’Huez route you’ll never forget.
 So, what motivates you?

 The famous Alpine cols?
 The best Alpine cycling climbs?
 The most epic landscapes?
 The hidden gem?
 Pushing yourself to the limit or taking time to enjoy the scenery?

-We’ve got routes that tick all these boxes, including some of the best climbs in the Alps, all within easy access of charming Bourg d’Oisans.
+We’ve got Alpe d’Huez cycle rides that tick all these boxes, including some of the best climbs in the Alps.
+All within easy access of lovely Bourg d’Oisans.

 Don’t miss the car-free days during July and August each year.
-Plan carefully and you can ride the big names (including Alpe d’Huez, Croix de Fer and Col de Sarenne) without the hassle of cars!
+Plan your Alpe d’Huez bike adventure carefully and you can ride the big names (including Alpe d’Huez, Croix de Fer and Col de Sarenne) without the hassle of cars!
 More details

-You could also consider taking part in one of the many sportives/gran fondos in the region.
-Of these, the notorious La Marmotte Granfondo Alpes is the most famous (this article delves into the detail of the Marmotte).
+You could also consider taking part in one of the many sportives/gran fondos in the region during your Alpe d’Huez cycling holiday.
+Of these, the notorious La Marmotte Granfondo Alpes is the most famous (this article delves into the detail of the Marmotte and this is a Q&A on the event).

 Another huge challenge is the 700 kilometre Route des Grandes Alpes.
-Or perhaps you want to take on an Everest on Alpe d’Huez?!
+Or perhaps you want to take on an Everest on Alpe d’Huez challenge?!

 Family cycle routes in the French Alps

-This area isn’t ideal for family cycling, especially with young children.
-It’s difficult to avoid the mountains and valley rides are along a main road.
+The Alpe d’Huez road climb means this area isn’t ideal for family cycling, especially with young children.
+When tackling the cycling routes of the Bourg D’Oisans area it’s difficult to avoid the mountains, and the valley rides follow a main road.

 Older children who are confident cyclists may be able to tackle some of the less ferocious routes mentioned above, perhaps La Bérarde after St-Christophe-en-Oisans or the Col de Ornon.
 But take it easy.
 You don’t want to put them off!